TheGreekGoddess/Data_Analysis_using_Python_APIs/README.md

 * Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.
 * Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.
+* For max intensity in the heat map, try setting it to the highest humidity found in the data set.

 ## Hints and Considerations